Cobra16319/Alexa-Skils-for-AWS-Dev-Ops-Associate-Notes/README.md

 # Alexa-Skils-for-AWS-Dev-Ops-Associate-Notes
-An Alexa Skill for the community to model and use in your Own AWS Development Enviroment
+An Alexa Skill for the community to model and use in your Own AWS Development Enviroment Alexa lab completed using Lambda, S3, Amazon Polly, and a Development Account at AWS.
 # Use this site below to reference how to create and control polly SSML for MP3 etc...
 https://developer.amazon.com/docs/custom-skills/speech-synthesis-markup-language-ssml-reference.html
 #Check out A Cloud Guru at the below link for a great listing of courses and all credit to: